 - Do not handle dead birds with bare hands.
 Use gloves and put the bird in a double plastic bag.
 If gloves are not available, turn a plastic bag inside out and scoop up the bird with the bag.

-- For health and safety reasons, do not bring dead birds directly to Community Health Services.
+- For health and safety reasons, do not bring dead birds directly to Lambton Public Health.
 They will not be accepted.